emqx/emqx-docs/en_US/data-integration/data-bridge-kinesis.md

 6. Select `Amazon Kinesis` from the **Type of Action** dropdown list.
 Keep the **Action** dropdown with the default `Create Action` value.
 You can also select a Sink if you have created one.
 This demonstration will create a new Sink.

-7. Enter a name for the Sink.
+7. Enter a name and description for the Sink.
 The name should be a combination of upper/lower case letters and numbers.

+8. From the **Connector** dropdown box, select `my_kinesis` you created before.
+You can also create a new Connector by clicking the button next to the dropdown box.
+For the configuration parameters, see [Create a Connector](#create-a-connector).

-8. Enter the connection information:
+9. Enter the following information:

-   - **AWS Access Key ID**: Enter the [Access key ID](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
-If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), enter any value.
-   - **AWS Secret Access Key**: Enter the [secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
-If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), enter any value.
-   - **Amazon Kinesis Endpoint**: Enter the [Endpoint](https://docs.aws.amazon.com/general/latest/gr/ak.html) for the Kinesis service.
-If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), input `http://localhost:4566`.
    - **Amazon Kinesis Stream**: Enter the stream name you created in [Create Stream in Amazon Kinesis Data Streams](#create-stream-in-amazon-kinesis-data-streams).
    - **Partition Key**: Enter the Partition Key that shall be associated with records that are sent to this stream.
 Placeholders of the form `${variable_name}` are allowed (see next step for example on placeholders).

-9. In the **Payload Template** field, leave it blank or define a template.
+10. In the **Payload Template** field, leave it blank or define a template.

     - If left blank, it will encode all visible inputs from the MQTT message using JSON format, such as clientid, topic, payload, etc.
     - If using the defined template, placeholders of the form `${variable_name}` will be filled with the corresponding value from the MQTT context.
 For example, `${topic}` will be replaced with `my/topic` if such is the MQTT message topic.

 11. Advanced settings (optional): Choose whether to use buffer queue and batch mode as needed.
-For details, see [Data Integration](./data-bridges.md).
+For details, see [Features of Sink](./data-bridges.md#features-of-sink).

-12. Before clicking **Create**, you can click **Test Connectivity** to test that the Sink can be connected to the Amazon Kinesis server.
+12. Before clicking **Create**, you can click **Test Connectivity** to test that the Sink can be connected to the Amazon Kinesis Data Streams service.

 13. Click the **Create** button to complete the Sink configuration.
 A new Sink will be added to the **Action Outputs.**